Resources/Guides/Compliance

 • California (CCPA): 70–80% consent rate.
 CCPA requires an opt-out mechanism, not opt-in.
 Higher rates than GDPR because the default is consent granted unless the user opts out.

 • India (DPDP): 75–85% consent rate.
-The DPDP Act is new (2023) and enforcement is still developing.
-Consent fatigue has not set in the way it has in the EU.
+The DPDP Act is still young and consent fatigue has not set in the way it has in the EU.
+Expect this rate to fall 5–10 percentage points over the next two years as users become banner-aware.

 • Rest of world: 90%+ consent rate.
 Many regions do not have specific consent requirements, and banners are informational only.

 Use this data to set expectations for analytics data completeness.
 If 40% of your EU traffic declines consent, your GA4 data for EU visitors covers 60% of sessions.
-Adjust reporting accordingly.
+Adjust reporting accordingly and consider Consent Mode v2 modeling to recover some of the lost signal.

 This is the highest-priority compliance feature.
 A pre-consent tag fire means a tag executed before the user made a consent decision.
 In GDPR regions, this is a violation regardless of whether the user later grants consent.